mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MySQL.md

     mysql -u root -p

+#### Managing the MySQL `init.d` scripts.

+By default, MySQL should get an `init.d` installed.
+But if somehow it didn’t, run this `update-rc.d` command:

+	sudo update-rc.d mysql defaults

+And if for some reason you are running a server where MySQL is not needed, you can simply disable it from coming up on boot like this:

+	sudo update-rc.d -f mysql remove

+The nice thing about this is it disables the MySQL server but the MySQL client is still installed on the system if you need to remotely connect into something somewhere.
+And you can even start up the MySQL server manually if needed.

 #### Securing an initial MySQL installation by removing test items.

 If your version of MySQL supports it, just run `mysql_secure_installation` to secure the installation and get rid of test databases and users: